Cineworld considers bankruptcy as cinema struggles continue

 Cineworld said it’s holding talks with lenders and other major stakeholders as it reviews its financial options.
 It also said it expects “ultimately to continue its business over the longer term with no significant impact upon its employees.”
 It has about 28,000 workers, according to the company’s website.

 Even if employees could make it through intact, shareholders may not.
-The company warned again Monday that a transaction to ease the debt on its balance sheet could hurt its stock investors.
+The company warned again Monday that any transaction to ease the debt on its balance sheet would likely hurt its stock investors.

-The company’s stock in London tumbled 21.4% to the equivalent of roughly 3.8 U.S. cents.
+The company’s stock in London tumbled 21.4% to a little more than the equivalent of 3.8 U.S. cents.
 That followed a 58.3% plunge on Friday after The Wall Street Journal reported the company was preparing to file for bankruptcy protection within weeks.

 Shares of other theater chains also stumbled Monday, but nowhere near as much as Cineworld.
-Cinemark Holdings fell 5.8% to $15.33, for example.
+Cinemark Holdings fell a little less than 4% to $15.65 in afternoon trading, for example.

 Its executives said earlier in August that the next two months will be challenged by a dip in new releases.
 But they also said they’re hopeful for a strong close of the year.